slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On present

 <!--
 - 100 blocks a day -- wait but why
+> *"Stop measuring days by degree of productivity and start experiencing them by degree of presence."
+-- Alan Watts*
 -->

 > *"Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
 You are already naked.
 There is no reason not to follow your heart."